 First and probably your best option is the Amsterdam public library.
 This might seem dull, but once you have checked out the beautiful building and great interior of the Central Amsterdam public library (OBA) near Central Station, with its fantastic view, you probably don’t want to leave again.
 Find all libraries on the map: (1 is the central one).

-Another good option is smartshop Kokopelli, near Central Station (Warmoesstraat 12).
+Another good option is Amsterdam smart shop Kokopelli, near Central Station (Warmoesstraat 12).
 A really relaxed, loungy atmosphere, friendly staff and you may even smoke here!

-A list of addresses with free wifi in Amsterdam to acces with your own laptop or smartphone
+A list of addresses with free wifi in Amsterdam to access with your own laptop or smartphone

 International trains from The Netherlands